-'External Credit Assessment Institutions (ECAI)' Institutions whose credit assessments may be used by credit institutions for the determination of risk weight exposures according to CRD IV.
+'External Credit Assessment Institutions (ECAI)' Institutions whose credit assessments may be used by credit institutions for the determination of risk weight exposures according to CRR.

-'Federal Reserve Board (FRB)' Is the governing board of the Federal Reserve System of the United States of America, in charge of making the country's monetary policy.
+'Federal Reserve Board (FRB)' Is the governing board of the Federal Reserve System of the US, in charge of making the country's monetary policy.